kogics/kogics.github.io/_pages/about.md

   - [kojo-music](https://github.com/litan/kojo-music)

-With the Kojo product is a foundation, we are doing many projects with partners with schools around the country.
+With the Kojo product as a foundation, we are doing many projects in collaboration with close partners -- with schools around the country.
 You can read more about these on the [Projects](/projects) page.

 In addition to our Kojo projects, we are also doing a project called *Partners in Education (PiE)*.
 This project aims to...
 You can read more about the project on the [Projects](/projects) page.